Deep Metric Learning with Chance Constraints: Introduction

-\IEEEpubidadjcol To alleviate these limitations, we relate minimizer of the proxy-based DML to a feasible point of some chance constraints, and reformulate DML as finding a point at the intersection of the sets that the proxies imply.
+To alleviate these limitations, we relate the minimizer of the proxy-based DML to a feasible point of some chance constraints, and reformulate DML as finding a point at the intersection of the sets that the proxies imply.
 We provide a scalable algorithm using iterative projections to the individual sets to solve the problem.
 Each projection corresponds to a regularized proxy-based DML.
 Hence, we inherently increase the number of diverse proxies included in the problem.
-We empirically study the implications of our formulation.
-Evaluation of our method on image retrieval shows state-of-the-art (SOTA) performance in improving the baselines.
+We empirically study the implications of our formulation and show its effectiveness by applying our method on 4 DML losses and testing on 4 DML benchmarks.
+Results show consistent and state-of-the-art (SOTA) performance in improving the baselines.